-Imagine immersing a piece of red cabbage in water and discovering, through color changes, whether that same water is contaminated or not.
-I made it simple, but really the core of "Colores del Rio" (a revolutionary project developed by the Californian artist and designer Melissa Ortiz) and this.
-With a simple gesture, the young people of the agricultural community of Salinas can now become custodians of the water and the land, using a bio-tool created from local agricultural waste.
+Imagine dipping a piece of red cabbage into water and discovering, through color changes, whether that same water is contaminated or not.
+I made it simple, but actually the core of “Colores del Rio” (a revolutionary project developed by the Californian artist and designer Melissa Ortiz) and this.
+With a simple gesture, young people from the Salinas farming community can now become stewards of water and land, using a bio-tool created from local agricultural waste.
 An initiative that not only promotes citizen science, but also the art of reuse, giving new life to food waste.

 Colores del Rio, "the origins"